Life Science III 1009

 PhD, 2008, University of Georgia, Athens, GA

-Undergraduates who want to learn laboratory research techniques and are interested in contributing to ongoing projects are encourage discuss ideas/opportunities with me.
+Undergraduates and high school students who want to learn laboratory research techniques and are interested in contributing to ongoing projects are encourage discuss ideas/opportunities with me.

 Articles in Professional Journals

 - Sackett JD, Huerta DC, Kruger BR, Hamilton-Brehm SD, Moser DP.
 2018.
 A comparative study of prokaryotic diversity and physicochemical characteristics of Devils Hole and the Ash Meadows Fish Conservation Facility, a constructed analog.
 PLoS ONE 13(3): e0194404.
 Link

 - Hamilton-Brehm SD, Hristova LT, Edwards SR, Wedding JR, Snow M, Kruger BR, Moser DP.
 Ancient human mitochondrial DNA and radiocarbon analysis of archived quids from the Mule Spring Rockshelter, Nevada, USA.
 PloS one.
 2018;13(3):e0194223.
 Link

 Clarkson SM, Hamilton-Brehm SD, Giannone RJ, Engle NL, Tschaplinski TJ, Hettich RL, Elkins JG.
 A comparative multidimensional LC-MS proteomic analysis reveals mechanisms for furan aldehyde detoxification in Thermoanaerobacter pseudethanolicus 39E.
 Biotechnology for biofuels.
 2014 Dec;7(1):165.